 Partisan gerrymandering is quite old, dating to the establishment of Pennsylvania's assembly districts in 1705.
 When the term "Gerry-mander" was coined in 1812, it was used to mock one specific, oddly-shaped district encompassing northern parts of Essex County.
 However, the broader target of opprobrium was the overall goal of gaining more seats at the statewide level.
 Redistricters from Governor Elbridge Gerry's Democratic-Republican party sought to take popular support that was closely divided between their party and the other major party, the Federalists, and divide it among districts to favor their own side.
 The stratagem worked: Federalists won the two-party vote share by a margin of 51%-to-49% over the Democratic-Republicans, but ended up severely outnumbered in the General Court, with only 11 seats to the Democratic-Republicans' 29 seats.
 This was achieved by packing of Federalists so that they won an average of 71%-to-29% of the two-party vote in the districts they carried.
-Democratic-Republicans were arranged to win by smaller margins, averaging 56%-to-44% per district.

-&lt;sup>14 ELMER C. GRIFFITH, THE RISE AND DEVELOPMENT OF THE GERRYMANDER (1907).
+&lt;sup>14 Elmer C. Griffith, The Rise And Development Of The Gerrymander (1907).